-Our business can be broadly divided into three main segments: (1) sales of RTH, RTC and plant-based meat products; (2) provision of advertising services on our platform and video content; and (3) the operation of offline experience stores and cooking classes.
+Our business can be broadly divided into two main segments: (1) merchandise segment which includes sales of RTC, RTH, plant-based meal products, private label products, revenues from collaborative arrangements and advertising service; and (2) fresh products segment which includes fresh products sold to supermarkets and other third parties.
+For the years ended December 31, 2020 and 2021, we also generated revenues from experience stores which provided cooking classes to third parties and individual customers.
+As of the date of this prospectus, we have permanently closed down all such experience stores.
 As of June 30, 2022, we had a well-diversified and strategically constructed product portfolio of 32 SKUs, covering RTH, RTC, and plant-based meat products.
 By the end of 2022, we expect to have 60 SKUs including 9 co-branding SKUs.

-Category READY TO HEAT READY TO COOK PLANT BASED MEAT Product Positioning Flexibility / Stay at Home Economy Ready for Dinner table Health conscious Scenario Office / Travel / Home Family occasion Cooking for fun Single economy Office / Travel / Home Market Angle Convenient / Flexible Enjoy the pleasure of cooking in convenient way Fusion between traditional Chinese cuisine and plant - based meat to cater to palate of newer generations MANUAL MA
+Category READY TO HEAT READY TO COOK PLANT BASED MEAT Product Positioning Flexibility / Stay at Home Economy Ready for Dinner table Health conscious Scenario Office / Travel / Home Family occasion Cooking for fun Single economy Office / Travel / Home Market Angle Convenient / Flexible Enjoy the pleasure of cooking in convenient way Fusion between traditional Chinese cuisine and plant - based meat to cater to palate of newer generations NAME OF THE PARTY MANA AM